Experiment

 NLSR.

-Routing Options¶
+Routing Options

-Link State Routing (NLSR)¶
+Link State Routing (NLSR)

 By default, Mini-NDN uses NLSR for route management i.e route computation, route installation and so on.
-Additionally, the command line utility nlsrc
+Additionally, the command line utility nlsrc can be used to advertise and withdraw prefixes and route status.

-NDN Routing Helper¶
+NDN Routing Helper

 Computes link-state or hyperbolic route/s from a given minindn topology and installs them in the FIB.
 The major benefit of the routing helper is to eliminate the overhead of NLSR when using larger topology.
-See examples/static_routing_experiment.py
+See examples/static_routing_experiment.py on how to use the helper class.

 IMPORTANT: NLSR and NDN Routing Helper are mutually exclusive, meaning you can only use one at a time, not both.

-is still in the experimental phase.
+Note: The current version of ndn_routing_helper is still in the experimental phase.
 It doesn’t support node or link failure and runtime prefix advertisement/withdrawal.
 If you find any bug please report here or contact the authors.

-IP Routing Helper¶
+IP Routing Helper

 The routing helper allows to run IP-based evaluations with Mini-NDN.
 It configures static IP routes to all nodes, which means that all nodes can reach all other nodes in the network

 reachable, even when relaying is required.
-Please see examples/ip_rounting_experiment.py
+Please see examples/ip_rounting_experiment.py for a simple example.